hgbritten/reading-notes/README.md

 - I can reach out to others to get out of my own head and maybe help them with theirs

+## In the words of Tim Lake:
+> The truth is, I now don't travel back at all, not even for a day.
+I just try to live everyday as if I have deliberately come back to this one day, to enjoy it...
+As if it was the full, final day of my extraordinary, ordinary life.

 ### What drives me
 ![Image of Rainier](https://live.staticflickr.com/4434/37166620110_9138a66392_b.jpg)
 ![rock climbing](https://i.ytimg.com/vi/eI0nt3UEjlE/maxresdefault.jpg)